 “It’s a growth market.
 The Baby Boomers are retiring out.
 The silver tsunami is upon us, so a lot of institutional knowledge is leaving.
 The opportunity for progressing in the city management profession is there,” Gassaway said.

-New Solvang City Manager David Gassaway poses for a picture at Solvang City Hall.
+Solvang City Manager David Gassaway poses for a picture at Solvang City Hall.
+Gassaway resigned his position Monday.

 Gassaway and his family come to Solvang from Indian Wells, where he served as assistant to the city manager for two years before advancing to community development director.
 In that position, he oversaw planning, building and code enforcement.